stankelberg/dcc/README.md

 ```
 ./setup-config.sh
 docker-compose up -d

+# ./setup-config.sh doesn't work on MacOS atm, because Mac version of docker command line doesn't allow passing variables
+# in order to fix it, replace all instances of ${CASSANDRA_VERSION} in the script with an explicit version number
 ```
    - That will bring up a 3 node Cassandra cluster.
 Note: it will require ~6G of RAM free for 3 nodes
    - The data will be stored under `./data/` and kept even if the cluster is destroyed